 Depending on the investment opportunity and complexity of the innovation, some initiatives might be offered a longer or shorter pitch.
 Long pitches consist of an 10 minute presentation, followed by 4 minutes of Q&A. Short pitches take a 5 minutes presentation, followed by 4 minutes of Q&A.

 Potential spin-outs not ready for an investment pitch yet òr existing companies who want to receive more in dept feed back on their business case, are welcome to register for tailor-made sessions of 30 to 45 minutes.
-These small scale meetings offer entrepreneurial teams/KTOs the possibility to briefly present and discuss their early-stage venture concept with a small group of investors/entrepreneurs/KTO-professionals (max. group size of 8 persons, incl.
+These small scale meetings offer entrepreneurial teams/KTOs the possibility to briefly test their early-stage venture concept with a small group of investors/entrepreneurs/KTO-professionals (max. group size of 8 persons, incl.
 TTO/presenter).
 See for more information the paragraph hereunder.

 On top of this, various networking moments will be built in to strengthen the creation of a network between knowledge institutes, entrepreneurs and investors within the Benelux academic venturing system.

 New Spin-off initiatives, actively seeking a venture capital investment that want to present their investment opportunity to our network of investors, entrepreneurs and corporates by means of a pitch are kindly invited to apply for a pitch via the nomination form at the respective event page (see the event page – by scrolling down under ‘HIHR-events’-button).
 In addition to the nomination form, we request a short 10-minute conversation via MS Teams to briefly explain the application.
 The respective TTO is requested to send in the nomination.
 Please note that we follow strict deadlines per editions and check the deadline for the next edition.

 The selection committee will review all nominations and set up a program.

 Applicants will be notified on a possible placement and further deadlines shortly afterwards.

 Applications not granted (because e.g. not pitch-ready yet) will be offered a Quickfire session instead and are welcome to apply again at a next edition.

 Depending on the investment opportunity, some initiatives might be offered a longer or shorter pitch.
 Long pitches consist of an 10 minute presentation, followed by 4 minutes of Q&A. Short pitches take a 5 minutes presentation, followed by 4 minutes of Q&A.